tc39/proposal-canonical-tz/README.md

 Making progress here requires input from specifiers and implementers who understand the tradeoffs involved.
 Note that one acceptable outcome may be to “agree to disagree” as long as we can agree on most parts.
 We don’t need perfect alignment to reduce ecosystem variance.

+There's useful info in [@anba](https://github.com/anba)'s comments [here](https://github.com/tc39/proposal-temporal/issues/2509#issuecomment-1461418026) that could be used as a starting point.

 ### 5. Defer Link-traversing canonicalization